turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 * First, we will make few functions to connect our browser with the Avalanche network.
 These functions will be kept in a separate file named `BlockchainUtil.js`.

+### Making a component to interact with blockchain
-* Create the file `BlockchainUtil.js` inside of the project `src` directory and paste the following code:
+Create the file `BlockchainUtil.js` inside of the project `src` directory and paste the following code:

 ```javascript
 import React from "react";